Track 404 Pages in GA4: Why 39% Get Missed Silently

 What auto-detection at the tracker layer looks like

 Clickport's tracker checks the page title against a regex (/404|not found/i) on every pageview.
-If it matches, the event is flagged with is_404 = 1 and surfaces in the Pages panel under the "404" sub-tab.
-That gets you to the same place as the GTM trigger, with no GTM, no published-and-wait cycle, no dataLayer push, no JavaScript variable to declare.
-But it has the same blind spots: soft 404s with sanitized titles, non-English titles, and SPAs with stale document.title.
+If it matches, the event gets flagged with is_404 = 1 and shows up in the Pages panel under the "404" sub-tab.
+That puts you where the GTM trigger does, with no GTM, no publish-and-wait cycle, no dataLayer push, no JavaScript variable to declare.
+But it carries the same blind spots: soft 404s with sanitized titles, non-English titles, and SPAs with a stale document.title.

 <script>